Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: ELICITATION OF CAUSAL-EDGE INFORMATION

 \section{ELICITATION OF CAUSAL-EDGE INFORMATION}

 For elicitation in the causal setting we assume there is an underlying CBN which corresponds to the DGP.
 Additionally, we assume that the queried expert has, possibly uncertain, knowledge of the underlying CBN (otherwise, why ask them?).
 We will query the expert on their beliefs regarding the edges in the graph of the CBN; we denote these edge-specific beliefs by $p(\psi_{ij}\mid \mathcal{K}_{ij})$, for each edge $i\rightarrow j$, where $\mathcal{K}_{ij}$ is the knowledge the expert is basing their beliefs on.
-Further, we assume the distribution which gives rise to their beliefs factorizes over the edges of the graph, namely $p(\Psi\mid \mathcal{K}) = \prod_{i\not=j} p(\psi_{ij}\mid \mathcal{K}_{ij})$.
+Further, we assume the distribution which gives rise to their beliefs factorizes over the edges of the graph.
+The joint distribution of the edge beliefs is then

 The difficulty of eliciting beliefs as a probability distribution is well-documented \citep{ohaganUncertainJudgementsEliciting2006, mikkolaPriorKnowledgeElicitation2024}; we therefore only elicit a probability which we interpret as the mode of the distribution of edge-beliefs---denoted by $\psi_{ij}^* = \textrm{argmax}_{\psi_{ij}\in[0,1]}\ p(\psi_{ij}\mid \mathcal{K}_{ij})$.
 We distinguish between hard and soft constraints, and denote the hard constraint responses by $\mathcal{D}_H = \{\psi_{ij}^*\in \{0,1\} : \text{ the edge $i\rightarrow j$ has been elicited}\}$ and the soft constraint responses as $\mathcal{D}_S = \{\psi_{ij}^*\in (0,1) : \text{ the edge $i\rightarrow j$ has been elicited}\}$.
 We do \textbf{not} claim to observe the random variable $\psi_{ij}$ nor its distribution $p(\psi_{ij}\mid \mathcal{K}_{ij})$---in general we cannot observe either.
 Rather we interpret the response we obtain as the mode of the distribution $p(\psi_{ij}\mid \mathcal{K}_{ij})$.
 This approach can be extended to other summary statistics than the mode, but that is left for future work.